July 01, 2026

 In addition, St Wenceslaus is located only a short drive from the two northside stadiums, where the Steelers and Pirates play.
 It's even walking-distance from the oldest Catholic parish in Pittsburgh which still is in operation.

 Yet, even closer to the church ... one block away ... is a humble metal-related business operated by Andy Warhol's authentic nephew.
 If you're a researcher into Andy Warhol's world, I can introduce you to Andy's nephew.
+And yes, Andy's birth and baptismal certificate reads as "Warhola," with an "a" at the end.

 United Nations Interpreter

-Contact info will be forthcoming
+Contact info

 This project is not something that results in interested persons immediately picking up a phone, in order to make a quick purchase.
-This is something where truly interested persons first do research on the Northside of Pittsburgh and become familiarized with the structure in focus.
-There's the matter of how much parking would be available, how often police patrol the area, rain drainage, snowplow assistance, and the potential audiences, as in ticket sales ... or even dinner sales, and perhaps renting the building for events.
+This is something where truly interested persons first do research on the Northside of Pittsburgh and then become familiarized with the structure in focus.

 There has already been work done on the structure

 I've already done quite a bit of work on St. Wenceslaus ... with the assistance of other construction pros, of course.
-In fact, while on that roof, my ladder jack broke, sending me into a moderate slide downward, according to the laws of gravity ... until I made a successful twist within the reach of a much more secure ladder jack.
-And no, I wasn't wearing a harness at the time.
+In fact, while on that roof, my roof jack broke in half, sending me into a moderate slide downward, according to the laws of gravity ... until I made a successful twist within the reach of a much more secure roof jack.

+I tossed out all old roof jacks shortly thereafter.
+And no, I wasn't wearing a harness at the time, because it wasn't that dangerous ... just a trip to the hospital type of danger.
 For now, I'll post some of the photos of St Wenceslaus and the surrounding area ... for familiarization purposes.

 16th St Bridge, in relation to the church.
 And yes, it's on Progress St.